splunk/splunk-operator/docs/AppFramework.md

 Familiarize yourself with [AKS managed identity concepts](https://learn.microsoft.com/en-us/azure/aks/use-managed-identity)

-The names used for resource group etc below are for examples purpose, please change them to the values as per your setup.
+The names used below, such as resource-group name and AKS cluster name, are for examples purpose, please change them to the values as per your setup.

 These steps cover creating resource group and AKS cluster also but you can skip them if you already have them created.